 Support Group Therapy

-Floyd Behavioral Health provides community members with access to
+Atrium Health Floyd Medical Center Behavioral Health provides community members with access to

 mental health services and support close to home through group therapy meetings.